Bentley Speed Six: 6½ Litre

 Realizing from the impromptu race that the Sun had no performance advantage over Rolls-Royce's latest development, W. O. increased the bore of his six-cylinder engine from 80 mm to 100 mm.
-With a 140 mm stroke, the engine had a displacement of 6.6 L (6597 cc) Like the four-cylinder engine, Bentley's six included an overhead camshaft, 4 valves per cylinder, and a single-piece engine block and cylinder head cast in iron, which eliminated the need for a head gasket.
+With a 140 mm stroke, the engine had a displacement of 6.6 L (6597 cc) Like the four-cylinder engine, Bentley's six included an overhead camshaft, 4 valves per cylinder, and a single-piece engine block and cylinder head cast in iron, which eliminated a cylinder block to head joint/interface and hence the need for a head gasket.
+Unlike the earlier 3 Litre Bentley, the 6 1/2 engine used a novel form of overhead camshaft drive which featured a Bentley patented "three-throw drive" system of triple coupling rods which connected 120 degree phased 3 throw eccentrics on both crank shaft and camshaft.
+This mechanism was completely successful and was later carried over the 8 litre models.
 In base form, with a single Smiths 5-jet carburettor, twin ignition magnetos, and a compression ratio of 4.4:1, the Bentley 6½ Litre delivered 147 hp at 3500 RPM.

 Although based on the 3 Litre's engine, the 6½ engine incorporated many improvements.
 The 3 Litre's cone-type clutch was replaced by a dry-plate design that incorporated a clutch brake for fast gear changes, and the car had power-assisted four-wheel brakes with finned drums.
 The front brakes had 4 leading shoes per drum.
 By operating a patented compensating device, the driver could adjust all four brakes to correct for wear while the car was moving, which was particularly advantageous during races.

 A variety of wheelbases were provided ranging from 132 to 152.5 in; the most popular was 150 inches.